missyraepepper/Missys-App-tasks/README.md

 ## Usage

-This project is to help ease juniors / graduates into app feature with react native.
+This project is to help ease juniors / graduates into app feature creation with react native.
 This is a carry on from the Reggie Dawson tutorial on plural sight.
 We have added in some extra tasks to help easy you into writing react native code.

 <!-- TASKS -->